0xPolygonMiden/miden-node/crates/store/README.md

 ### GetTransactionInputs

-Returns the data needed by the block producer to check validity of an incoming transaction.
+Returns data required to validate a new transaction.

 **Parameters**

 - `account_id`: `AccountId` – ID of the account against which a transaction is executed.
-- `nullifiers`: `[Digest]` – array of nullifiers for all notes consumed by a transaction.
+- `nullifiers`: `[Digest]` – set of nullifiers consumed by this transaction.

 **Returns**